 Two Il-18D prototypes were built, with the first entering flight test in the summer of 1964.
 Development of the AI-20M engine actually lagged behind development of the Il-18D airframe, and so an interim version, the "Il-18E", was produced, with the new airframe but the old AI-20K engines; 23 were produced.
 The Il-18D went into production in the summer of 1966, with 122 built up to end of production in 1969, ending manufacture of the civilian variants of the Il-18 family.
 A number of Il-18D / Il-18E Salon VIP transports were produced, featuring luxury accommodations.

-* As mentioned, the Il-18 could in principle be used as a cargo transport by yanking the seats and other conveniences, but lacking any cargo-handling facilities it was far from optimum for the role, and it seems "stock" Il-18s were rarely if ever used as cargolifters.
+* As mentioned, the Il-18 could in principle be used as a cargo transport by yanking the seats and other conveniences, but lacking any cargo-handling facilities, it was far from optimum for the role, and it seems "stock" Il-18s were rarely if ever used as cargolifters.
 However, a number of Il-18 machines -- from the Il-18A on -- were fitted out as cargolifters for the Red Air Force, with passenger accommodations stripped out; the floor was reinforced and an overhead rail with an electric hoist was installed.
 No matter what civil airliner variant they were derived from, they were all ultimately designated "Il-18T".

 The machines didn't have a proper cargo door, limiting the size of cargoes they could carry; special pallets were built for them, and they also had a fold-up cargo-loading conveyor that could be deployed outside of the aircraft to get cargoes to the door, the conveyor being stowed in the forward baggage compartment when not in use.
 Apparently the Il-18Ts could be also configured as troop transports, with 114 seats in three rows; or as medical evacuation aircraft, with 63 stretchers and medical attendant.
-It is unclear if these alternate configurations were ever used in operation.
+It is unclear if these alternate configurations were ever used in service.

 From the late 1970s, a number of civil Il-18s were converted to a cargolifter configuration much like the Il-18T, the machines being designated "Il-18Gr" -- the "Gr" standing for "gruzovoy / cargo".
 A decade later, the Ilyushin OKB got around to implementing a better cargolift modification, featuring an upward-opening hydraulically-actuated large cargo door on the forward left fuselage, with dimensions of 3.5 x 1.825 meters (11 feet 6 inches x 6 feet).
 The forward passenger door was embedded in the cargo door; the door assembly was pressure-sealed.
 Some thought had been given to putting the entire front section of the aircraft on hinges so it could be swung to the side for cargo-loading, but that option was judged as too ambitious.